dedis/twins-app/README.md

 ## Configuring

 Edit the following to configure the system:
-* src/App.tsx to set the mediator URL, which you get from ngrok
+* src/config.ts to set the mediator URL, which you get from ngrok
-* src/App.tsx to set the ByzcoinID, which you get from setting up Odyssey
+* src/config.ts to set the ByzcoinID, which you get from setting up Odyssey
+* src/config.ts to set the ed25519 signer secret for the document writer identity
 * src/roster.ts to set the roster, which you get from setting up Odyssey (from conode/public.toml, but be careful to modify the IP address from localhost to 10.0.2.2 to match what Android needs)

 ## Dependencies